RonIovine/pshell/README.md

         The location of the local install environment will be the directory where this script resides.

-        To build all the 'go' modules, you must have 'go' installed on your build host
 ```
 To do a make and local install, run:

 `$ make install local=y`

-This will compile all the 'C' code and run the above `install.sh` script for a local install.
+This will compile all the 'C' and 'go' code and run the above `install.sh` script for a local install.
-To build all the 'C' and 'go' code and install, run:
+Note, to build all the 'go' code you must have the 'go' compiler installed on your host.

-`$ make install local=y go=y`

 <a name="documentation"></a>
 #### Documentation